HenryWJL/acronym2/README.md

 # Acronym++
 [***Acronym***](https://github.com/NVlabs/acronym) dataset only contains single-object data, which is insufficient when cluttered environments are required.
 In this project, we extend ***Acronym*** to multi-object scenes using the methods suggested by the original authors.
-Follow the pipeline, you can create a custom dataset of your own.
+Follow the instructions below, you can create a custom dataset of your own.

 ## Requirements
 ```